pulumi/pulumi-hugo/themes/default/content/blog/launch-redshift-into-aws-vpc-with-pulumi/index.md

 ---
-title: "Launch Amazon Redshift into your AWS VPC with Pulumi"
+title: Launch an Amazon Redshift cluster into a VPC with Pulumi
 date: 2022-11-07

-meta_desc: Here is a lovely meta description that will be awesome, promise.
+meta_desc: In this post, you'll learn how to deploy an Amazon Redshift cluster into an AWS VPC and manage it with Pulumi.
 meta_image: meta.png
-# authors:
-#     - christian-nunciato
 tags:
+    - aws
+    - vpc
     - redshift
-    - aws
     - databases
 ---